• You are terrible at charging your phone.

 • You need a new phone because the battery life is beyond questionable.

-Whichever reason you want to put it down to – there are times when you could REALLY do with using your phone, and it’s out of action (refer to above options).
-We took to the wonderful world of Twitter to uncover the biggest #epicfail when it comes to being caught without battery.
+Whichever reason you want to put it down to – there are times when you could REALLY do with using your phone, and it’s out of action (refer to the above options).
+We took to the wonderful world of Twitter to uncover the biggest #epicfail when it comes to being caught without a battery.

 “I had been on a press trip to Germany and was going to be staying at my new boyfriend’s house (now my husband).
-The journey was complicated as I had to get the overground (totally new to me), and as it was so dark I could not see the signs to see which stop we were at.
+The journey was complicated as I had to get overground (totally new to me), and as it was so dark I could not see the signs to see which stop we were at.
 It was moments too late when I spotted we were at my destination.
 The carriage doors closed and I was heading to the next unknown town!
 I got off at the next stop thinking ‘no problem, I will just cross the platform and get the next train’.
 The next train was a 45-minute wait in the dark and freezing cold.
 I exited the station to look for a taxi rank or shops, and there was just one big field and a country lane!
 My battery is dead on my phone.
 I panic.

 This lady could see I was distressed and I asked her where I could get a taxi from.
 She did not know!
-Instead, she kindly told me that she would ask her husband who was collecting her if he could drop me back to the previous town.
-With no battery on my phone, it was a complete gamble as to whether I would make it home alive taking a car with strangers.
+Instead, she kindly told me that she would ask her husband who was collecting her if he could drop me back in the previous town.
+With no battery on my phone, it was a complete gamble as to whether I would make it home alive by taking a car with strangers.
 To my absolute amazement, they ended up dropping me at my boyfriend’s.
 I was so so overwhelmed that I gave them the chocolate I had bought in Germany as a thank you!

-Moral of the story.. never run out of battery when you are taking the overground in the dark!”
+The moral of the story.. never run out of battery when you are taking the overground in the dark!”

 “So, my friend was Whatsapping me when she was away in Italy – she said she was drunk on whiskey and a man kept buying her more drinks.
-At first I was like ‘lol’ then she called me and was saying that this man wouldn’t leave her alone and that she felt scared but put it down to how the men are over there (stereotyping but basically, Italian stallion charmers!)
+At first, I was like ‘lol’ then she called me and was saying that this man wouldn’t leave her alone and that she felt scared but put it down to how the men are over there (stereotyping but basically, Italian stallion charmers!)
 I kept her on the phone whilst she was in the toilet then she said she had to leave the toilet because someone else needed it, I heard someone saying something in Italian and it cut out…

 I charged as fast as I could and I had a message from her saying her mate was now there and it was okay I asked her to call me and she said sorry she was just really drunk and couldn’t understand the men but her mate turned up.
 It was actually quite bad lol because I was in Eastbourne and couldn’t do anything…”